codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 - if the function has more than one argument, you can specify in which one the first string is - and if needed, the plural form as well.
 For instance, if we call our function like this: `__('one user', '%d users', $number)`, the specification would be `__:1,2`, meaning the first form is the first argument, and the second form is the second argument.
-If your number comes as first argument instead, the spec would be `__:2,3`, indicating the first form is the second argument, and so on.
+If your number comes as the first argument instead, the spec would be `__:2,3`, indicating the first form is the second argument, and so on.

 After including those new rules in the `.po` file, a new scan will bring in your new strings just as easy as before.